kode4food/ale/docstring/length.md

 The `length` function will return the number of elements in a sequence.

 If the sequence is lazily computed, asynchronous, or otherwise incapable of returning a count, this function will raise an error.
-In order to perform a brute-force count of a sequence, use the `length!` function, keeping in mind that it may never return a result.
+To perform a brute-force count of a sequence, use the `length!` function, keeping in mind that it may never return a result.

 #### An Example